John Edward Bernard Seely, 1st Baron Mottistone1

 Hon.
 Evelyn Izmé Murray1

 Hon.
-Evelyn Izmé Murray was the daughter of Montolieu Fox Oliphant Murray, 1st Viscount Elibank and Blanche Alice Scott.1 She married, firstly, George Crosfield Norris Nicholson before 1917.1 She married, secondly, John Edward Bernard Seely, 1st Baron Mottistone, son of Sir Charles Seely, 1st Bt. and Emily Evans, on 31 July 1917.1 She died in 1976.2
+Evelyn Izmé Murray was born on 13 February 1886.2 She was the daughter of Montolieu Fox Oliphant Murray, 1st Viscount Elibank and Blanche Alice Scott.1 She married, firstly, Captain George Crosfield Norris Nicholson, son of Sir Charles Norris Nicholson, 1st Bt. and Amy Letitia Crosfield, on 18 October 1906.1,3 She married, secondly, John Edward Bernard Seely, 1st Baron Mottistone, son of Sir Charles Seely, 1st Bt. and Emily Evans, on 31 July 1917.1 She died on 11 August 1976 at age 90.2

-From before 1917, her married name became Nicholson.1 From 31 July 1917, her married name became Seely.1 As a result of her marriage, Hon.
+From 18 October 1906, her married name became Nicholson.1 From 31 July 1917, her married name became Seely.1 After her marriage, Hon.
 Evelyn Izmé Murray was styled as Baroness Mottistone on 21 June 1933.
-She held the office of Justice of the Peace (J.P.).3
+She held the office of Justice of the Peace (J.P.) for the Isle of Wight.4

 Child of Hon.
 Evelyn Izmé Murray and John Edward Bernard Seely, 1st Baron Mottistone